 After viewing a film, it's important to be able to talk about your emotions with friends and family.
 But remember that others may not be in same place in their grief journey as you are.
 TAPS is available twenty-four hours a day and seven days a week to offer support when you call 800-959-TAPS.

 This year, as my friend and I prepare to watch The Christmas Card again, I plan to multitask.
 I'll be writing Christmas cards to my family and friends while I watch the film.
 And I think I'll share a special memory of Sammy in each one.

-For more tips from the Center for the Study of Traumatic Stress, visit www.cstsonline.org or search for "Powerful Movies, Powerful Memories of War."
+For more tips, visit the Center for the Study of Traumatic Stress website.

 By Kelly Griffith, Surviving sibling of Major Samuel Griffith